shivasiddharth/GassistPi/README.md

 1. Download and install pushbullet app on your tablet/mobile device.
 2. Visit www.pushbullet.com register for new account or sign in with your existing account.
 3. Choose Settings-->Account and then choose "Create access token".
 4. Copy this token and paste in the actions.py script under the pushmessage function.
+5. To send a voice message to the phone, say 'send message'.

 *******************************************************************